-Roast your butternut squash for one hour at 375 with salt, pepper, and butter (instructions here)
+Roast your butternut squash for one hour at 375 degrees Fahrenheit with salt, pepper, and butter (instructions here)

-Remove roasted flesh from squash skin and set aside
+Remove flesh from roasted squash skin and set squash meat aside.

-In a large, thick walled stock pot saute your finely chopped celery, carrots, and onion; cook for 5 minutes over medium heat until veggies are slightly tender.
+In a large, thick-walled stock pot sauté your finely chopped celery, carrots, and onion with butter; cook for 5 minutes over medium heat until veggies are slightly tender.

-Allow to simmer for about 30 minutes over low/medium heat
+Allow veggies to simmer for 30 minutes over low/medium heat.

 Return soup back to the stock pot, and keep on low until serving.

-This Roasted Butternut Squash Soup is such a hearty and creamy soup even though there is no stock or cream!
+This Roasted Butternut Squash Soup is such a hearty and creamy soup even though there is no stock or cream in it!
 The key is to roast the meat so that it is not loaded with liquid and has a extra nutty flavor.